kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 instance.
 If the constraints are largely hand-written, these post-processing passes (and their complexity) can be removed.
 This decision will need to be made when the rest of the library is sufficiently optimized to enable evaluation.

+This library uses asserts instead of `Result`.
+It also has extraneous asserts which should be moved to debug.